andersonfraga/packagist/README.md

 ------------

 - MySQL for the main data store
-- Redis for some functionality (favorites, download statistics)
 - Solr for search
 - git/svn/hg depending on which repositories you want to support

+- If needs favorites and download counts funcionality (default packagist), please clone [original repo](https://github.com/composer/packagist)

 Installation
 ------------